Along with death and taxes, chopping mirepoix is one of the few things a student of the culinary arts can be absolutely certain of.

-Mirepoix (pronounced "meer-pwah") is a combination of chopped carrots, celery and onions used to add flavor and aroma to stocks, sauces, soups and other foods.
+Three things: carrots, celery and onions.
+When combined, these three simple ingredients, commonly referred to as "aromatics," come together to add flavor and aroma to stocks, sauces, soups and other foods.

-These three ingredients are commonly referred to as "aromatics."
-Cajun cooking uses a variation on mirepoix which consists of three parts onions, two parts celery and one part green bell pepper.
+Cajun chefs use a variation on mirepoix which consists of three parts onions, two parts celery and one part green bell pepper, and they take it so seriously they refer to it as "the holy trinity."

-Other variations utilize parsnips, leeks, celery root, fennel bulb, shallots or garlic.
+Other variations, like the Spanish and Italian sofrito or the German suppengrün, utilize tomatoes, parsnips, leeks, celery root, fennel bulb, shallots or garlic.

 Traditional mirepoix consists of two parts onions, one part carrots and one part celery, with the proportions determined by weight.
 Therefore, one pound (16 oz) of mirepoix would take 8 ounces of onions, 4 ounces of carrots and 4 ounces of celery.